-- (Amd) 19.1.1.1.
-The requirements of this chapter shall apply to existing buildings or portions thereof currently occupied as health care occupancies, unless the State Fire Marshal has determined equivalent safety has been provided in accordance with Section 1.4. - (Amd) 19.1.1.1.7 It shall be recognized that, in buildings housing certain types of patients or having detention rooms or a security section, it might be necessary to lock doors and bar windows to confine and protect building inhabitants.
-In such instances, the State Fire Marshal may grant appropriate variations or exemptions in accordance with section 29-296 of the Connecticut General Statutes those sections of this code that would otherwise require means of egress to be kept unlocked. - (Amd) 19.1.1.4.1 Additions.
-Alterations, renovations, additions or change of use to existing buildings, as defined in Part I, section 102.2 of this Code, shall conform to the requirements of Part III of the CSFSC. - (Del) 19.1.1.4.1.1 Delete section. - (Del) 19.1.1.4.1.2 Delete section. - (Del) 19.1.1.4.1.3 Delete section.
+(Amd) 19.1.1.1.1 The requirements of this chapter shall apply to existing buildings or portions thereof currently occupied as health care occupancies, unless the State Fire Marshal has determined equivalent safety has been provided in accordance with Section 1.4.

+variations or exemptions - (to follow language of the (Amd) 19.1.1.1.7 It shall be recognized that, in buildings housing certain types of patients or having detention rooms or/a security section, it might be necessary to lock doors and bar windows to confine and protect building inhabitants.
+In such instances, the State Fire Marshal shall make grant appropriate modifications in accordance with section 29-296 of the Connecticut General Statutes and PA 21-165 to those sections of this code that would otherwise require means of egress to be kept unlocked.

+(Amd) 19.1.1.4.1 Additions.
+Alterations, renovations, additions or change of use to existing buildings shall conform to the requirements of Part III of this code

+- (Del) 19.1.1.4.1.1 Delete section.

+- (Del) 19.1.1.4.1.2 Delete section.

+- (Del) 19.1.1.4.1.3 Delete section.